Do you need an eCommerce web design but are not too sure about the platform to choose?

 - You need to possess technical skills to be able to install and run the Application.

-- Customizing themes and plugins are not easy.
-You may need to hire an ecommerce developer to do this.
+- Customizing themes and plugins is not easy.
+You may need to hire an eCommerce developer to do this.

 - Open Cart is not SEO-friendly like WordPress & Shopify.

 - Many eCommerce store owners recently reported slow loading issues causing ruined customer experience.